- Food Loss and Waste

 Agricultural Marketing Service

 Funding for Food Waste Reduction Projects (PDF, 3.0 MB): This guide highlights various loan and grant programs by RD mission area that could incorporate funding, investment, and outreach initiatives for food loss and waste reduction, reuse and composting techniques.
 The Funding for Food Waste Reduction Projects (PDF, 1.3 MB) is also available in Spanish.

 National Institute of Food and Agriculture

 USDA's National Institute of Food and Agriculture (NIFA) supports agricultural research, education, and extension programs that help solve societal challenges.
-NIFA invests in research projects with a food loss or foots Agriculture and Food Research Initiative (AFRI) competitive grants program.
+NIFA invests in research projects with a food loss and waste focus and funds the Agriculture and Food Research Initiative (AFRI) competitive grants program.

 The Environmental Protection Agency (EPA) offers programs and funding to help businesses and institutions address inefficiencies and environmental impacts across the food system, from agricultural production to processing, distribution, consumption, and waste management.
 Among these resources, the Small Business Innovation Research (SBIR) Program.
 EPA is one of 11 federal agencies (including USDA) that participate in SBIR to help develop innovative technologies that protect human health and the environment, including projects that address preventing food waste.